-For this technique to work, the signal must contain a very small amount of Gaussian noise, but for practical applications this is generally taken care of by the scope itself and the noise inherent in normal signals.
+For this technique to work, the signal must contain a very small amount of Gaussian noise, but for practical applications this is generally provided by the scope itself and the noise inherent in normal signals.

 Resolution enhancement provides similar results to waveform averaging, but has the advantage that it can be done with single shot-signals (waveform averaging of repetitive signals conversely has the advantage that it can be done at the full bandwidth of the oscilloscope).

-Resolution enhancement is available for all Pico USB PC Oscilloscopes using PicoScope 6 software and can be selected from the Channel Options.
+Resolution enhancement is available for all Pico USB PC Oscilloscopes using PicoScope software and can be selected from the Channel Options.
 It adds up to 4 bits to the effective resolution of a scope.
-For example, it can boost the effective resolution of a PicoScope 6000 Series scope from 8 bits to 12 bits, and the 16-bit PicoScope 4262 high-resolution scopes can deliver up to 20 effective bits.
+For example, it can boost the effective resolution of a PicoScope 6426E 1 GHz scope from 12 to 16 bits, and the PicoScope 4262 high-resolution scope from 16 bits to 20 effective bits.
 The resolution enhancement is selectable in increments of 0.5 bit.

 The resolution enhancement feature is a flat moving-average filter.
 This acts as a low-pass filter with good step response characteristics and a very slow roll-off from the pass band to the stop band.